 - Student unsubscription — triggered when a member unsubscribes from a subscription plan.

-- New student class registration — triggered when a member joins a course.
+- New registration — triggered when a member joins a course.

 An Action is what happens when a Trigger event is sent to Zapier from another app.
 Here are the Actions you can use for Pathwright:

 - Create registration invitation — used to invite a user to a Cohort, and optionally create their user automatically.

 Filters from Zapier determine whether or not a Zap sends based on an "if-then" condition that you choose.

 For example, you can filter a Zap by the course ID to tell your Zap "If the course ID matches this particular course, then email me when the course is completed."